-The aim of the WRC study was to investigate unconventional oil and gas extraction and hydraulic fracturing by performing a background review in order to understand the unconventional oil and gas exploration and extraction process and its possible related impacts.
-In addition, the study sought to develop an interactive vulnerability map to aid in decision-making as well as develop a monitoring framework that provides a framework for the monitoring of specific entities, including surface water, groundwater, vegetation, seismicity and socio-economics.
+The WRC study investigated unconventional oil and gas extraction and hydraulic fracturing by performing a background review in order to understand the unconventional oil and gas exploration and extraction process and its possible related impacts.
+In addition, the study developed an interactive vulnerability map to aid in decision-making as well as develop a monitoring framework that provides a framework for the monitoring of specific entities, including surface water, groundwater, vegetation, seismicity and socio-economics.

-The final report highlights the challenges that South Africa will have to address when pursuing unconventional oil and gas, such as managing the related impacts at different scales (regional scale cumulative impacts that may cross provincial and water management boundaries versus local-scale impacts such as the effect of local-scale contamination on the riverine rabbit), addressing the lack of data in certain disciplines (for example, the uncertainties related to deep groundwater systems, artesian aquifer systems and deep geology) and addressing the lack of inter-institutional cooperation.
+The final report highlights the challenges that South Africa will have to address when pursuing unconventional oil and gas, such as managing the related impacts at different scales (regional scale cumulative impacts that may cross provincial and water management boundaries versus localscale impacts such as the effect of local-scale contamination on the riverine rabbit), addressing the lack of data in certain disciplines (for example, the uncertainties related to deep groundwater systems, artesian aquifer systems and deep geology) and addressing the low levels of inter-institutional cooperation.